Caustin122/Cryptology/project/For Teams/Step-1/Step-2/ReadMe.md

 You are provided another encrypted message.
 It seems to be much longer than the earlier messages.
 What could it be?
-Bring the decrypted messages to the white team for further instructions.
+Bring the decrypted message to the white team for your next key.